 running state.
 Click the

 View button to access the job logs.
 Log messages are sorted in descending order (most recent on top) and new log messages appear automatically as they are generated.
-If there are many log message, you can scroll down on the page to see older logs.
+If there are many log messages, you can scroll down on the page to see older logs.

 To view detailed information about the job, click on the job name from the Inference Job dashboard.